An AI agent rule standard

 with provenance tracking

-Every rule has a confidence score you can compute yourself.
-Every mapping has a provenance you can audit.
-No black boxes, no vendor lock-in — just a public formula, open-source code, and wild-validated data.
+A detection standard earns trust by publishing its worst figure, not hiding it.
+Every rule has a confidence score you can compute yourself, every mapping a provenance you can audit, and every detection lane reports its false-positive rate lane by lane — never as a single flattering number.
+No black boxes, no vendor lock-in: just a public formula, open-source code, and data that has survived the wild.

 Confidence is a number, not an opinion